SamSteffen/ECHO-Marketing/README.md

 2. **Weekly Emails:**
 Because ECHO is of a size now where it has multiple sessions from different series each week, a weekly email is sent out every Monday morning, featuring all of the ECHO sessions occuring in a given week.
 These emails also feature announcements about upcoming events and participant reminders.
 3. **Newsletters:**
 In August of 2020, ECHO Idaho sent its first newsletter.
 These were initially sent quarterly, then bi-montlhly.
-As of 2022, they have become semi-bi-monthly (meaning sometimes they're sent every month).
+As of August 2022, they have become monthly.
 4. **Special Announcements:**
 Special announcement emails are utilized for special occasions, guest speakers, series launches/re-launches, special registrations, redactions and other infrequent or singular events and communications.